 BogDB is a three-month, AI-first migration of a real C++ database-engine surface to native .NET — no toy, no tutorial reskin, no single-tool experiment.
 Jacob Anderson led the engineering with four frontier models in the rotation: Claude (Anthropic), Codex (OpenAI), Gemini (Google), and Grok (xAI).

 Each one earned its keep — drafting architecture documents, porting operators, generating tests, reasoning about optimizer rules, reviewing diffs, and pushing back when something didn't smell right.
 AI was on the team.
-The 1,803 passing tests, the 11-of-11 optimizer rules, and the parity numbers above were earned the old-fashioned way — one regression at a time — by humans and AI working as collaborators, not as autocomplete.
+The 1,803 passing tests, the 12-rule optimizer pipeline, the doubled scalar catalog, and the receipts above were earned the old-fashioned way — one regression at a time — by humans and AI working as collaborators, not as autocomplete.

 This is also why we sell what we sell.
 If you want a team that can actually drive frontier models hard enough to ship a database engine, that's what Beyond Ordinary does for a living.
 The page above tells you how to reach us.

-BogDB is licensed under Apache 2.0 — including the patent grant clause.
-Use it commercially, fork it, build on it, redistribute it.
-The core engine work originated from a test-by-test parity port of the Kùzu C++ database (MIT, Copyright 2022–2025 Kùzu Inc.); we preserve that attribution and gratefully acknowledge it.
-All new C# code, the window-function service, the GDS additions, the MCP servers, the external-index provider framework, and the Blazor sample apps are Beyond Ordinary Software Solutions copyright, contributed back to the world under Apache 2.0.
+BogDB is Apache 2.0 with the patent grant.
+Use it commercially, fork it, build on it.
+The core engine originated as a test-by-test parity port of the Kùzu C++ database (MIT, © 2022–2025 Kùzu Inc.) — preserved attribution, gratefully acknowledged.
+Everything new on top is Beyond Ordinary, contributed back under the same license.